Complacency on the water can have serious consequences - just ask 81-year old Bernard from Melbourne (name changed for privacy reasons).

 Jet skis and powerboat drivers in the spotlight

 Of the 23 serious incidents recorded by Maritime Safety Victoria in 2016-17, 11 involved open type vessels and six involved personal watercrafts such as jet skis.

-Maurice Blackburn public safety lawyer Dimi Ioannou said every summer people sadly suffer serious head, neck and leg injuries as a result of recreational boating incidents.
+Maurice Blackburn public safety lawyer Dimi Ioannou said every year people sadly suffer serious head, neck and leg injuries as a result of recreational boating incidents.

-“People should be having fun in the water over summer, but we need to remember jet skis and speedboats are powerful and potentially dangerous water vehicles,” she said.
+“People should be having fun in the water, but we need to remember jet skis and speedboats are powerful and potentially dangerous water vehicles,” she said.